moacyrfilho/moacyrfilho/README.md

 ### 🎯 My Future:
 - Develop programs focused on people and their coexistences.👨‍👩‍👧‍👦
-- Create more friendly graphical interfaces for older people.👍
+- Create more senior-friendly graphical interfaces.👍
 - Create motivation for young people to study and produce.😎